karabaja4/firefox-socket-control/README.md

 firefox-socket-control https://archlinux.org https://www.youtube.com
 ```

 If Firefox instance is not running, a new instance is started.
-Otherwise, an existing instance is used.
+Otherwise, a message is sent to a running instance.

 ### Sending messages to the socket using `nc`: